Investing Series: Excel Investment Analysis With Cash Financing (Part 3)

-If you have decided to move forward after the due diligence stage of evaluating a property, you should make some calculations about your real estate investment’s potential to produce income.
+If you have decided to move forward after evaluating a property after the due diligence stage, you should make some calculations about your real estate investment’s potential to produce income.

 This article will teach you how to do a “quick and dirty” property investment analysis for a to-be-built multi-family rental project.
 While the numbers for hard costs, soft costs, lease rates per square foot, and operating expenses may differ based on the location and parameters of your property, you can use the same calculation methods.